 - Be Organized: Know what you have to do that day and stick to it

 - Learn to Say No: Even when your part time assistant/spouse is those wearing cute board shorts.

-- Make Sure Your Well Connected: Phone, Internet, VPN, Printers.
+- Make Sure Your Well Connected: Phone, Internet, VPN, Printers, and a webinar software for online conferences.
 You need access to all the same tools to your trade.